RazManorShalit/EmbeddedSWBlog/posts/001_what_is_embedded.rst

 It will be necessary for the language to have a syntax that allows you to access very specific memory addresses and execute very specific assembly instructions.

-How to program a washing machine?
+How to Program a Washing Machine?
 ---------------------------------
 So to summarize - an embedded system has very little resources, non-standard hardware and CPU.
 It can't use the very helpful features of interpreted languages like Python.